Reinhard Marx: Homosexuality, gay rights, and the Church

-On March 13, 2022, Cardinal Marx celebrated a mass marking '20 years of queer worship and pastoral care' at St Paul's parish church in Munich church.
+On 13 March 2022, Cardinal Marx celebrated a mass marking '20 years of queer worship and pastoral care' at St Paul's parish church in Munich.
 The sanctuary was decorated with a rainbow flag during the event.
 He said on the occasion that he was shocked by the ongoing discrimination against the homosexual community by Christians.
 He also said "I desire an inclusive Church.
 A Church that includes all who want to walk the way of Jesus."
 He called for a 'dynamic of openness', referring to the synodal path of the Catholic Church in Germany, and said that this was what Pope Francis meant when he spoke about the need to "discover what the Spirit has to say to us today."

 Later in March 2022, Marx expressed an openness to changing the teaching of the Catechism regarding homosexuality, saying that "[t]he Catechism is not set in stone.
 One may also question what it says."
 He also went on to say that "Homosexuality is not a sin.
 It corresponds to a Christian attitude when two people, regardless of gender, stand up for each other, in joy and sorrow."
 He added that LGBTQ persons are loved by God as a part of His creation, and that they should not be discriminated against.
 Marx also admitted to blessing two same-sex couples several years prior in Los Angeles.
 He expressed an openness to blessing same-sex couples but reiterated that the Church cannot offer them the sacrament of matrimony.

 It was reported in August 2022, that Marx was going to award the Catholic Media Prize to the LGBT documentary "Wie Gott uns schuf – Coming-out in der Katholischen Kirche".
 Marx was going to give out this award as part of his role as chairman of the journalistic commission of the German bishops' conference.

+In December 2023, when the Vatican announced the possibility of blessing same-sex relationships, Marx expressed surprise that the decision came so quickly.
+He said that Catholic sexual doctrine still needs to develop further.
+He commented about this decision: "for some in the Universal Church, it is huge to hear that this should be possible".

 Abortion, suicide and euthanasia

 Marx is an active opponent of abortion in Germany and has also spoken against physician-assisted suicide as well as embryonic stem cell research.
 On the occasion of the 2015 pro-life march in Germany, he publicly stated: "As Christians we share the conviction that the inviolable dignity of every human being has its origin in God, the Creator of all life."

 German Catholic and Protestant leaders, including Marx, began an anti-suicide campaign in 2019.
-A mass was done in the city of Hanover to initiate the campaign.
+A mass was held in the city of Hanover to initiate the campaign.
 On the occasion, Cardinal Marx preached the homily and said, "We want to be where we are needed, as Jesus of Nazareth has told us....
 In order for the silence and taboo to stop....
 [Society] must wake up to the issue".